-Defendant Kallatt Mohammed ("Mohammed"), by and through his attorneys, Daley Mohan Groble, P.C., respectfully submits the following answer to the Complaint filed by Plaintiff, Joshua King, as well as his defenses and jury demand, and states as follows:
+Defendant Kallatt Mohammed ("Mohammed"), by and through his attorneys, Mohan Groble Scolaro, P.C., respectfully submits his answer to Plaintiff Darnell Goodwin's Complaint, and states as follows:

 1. Since January 2016, the Circuit Court of Cook County, Illinois has overturned more than 200 wrongful convictions based on the staggering corruption of Sergeant Ronald Watts and his corrupt team of Chicago police officers.